eonaeko/Cybersecurity_Lab_Projects/README.md

 ### Installation of Type 2 Hypervisor

 This process began with selecting and configuring the Hypervisor to be used.
-I would settle into using the VirtualBox Platform for this lab where the two VMs  were virtualized and allocated operational resources such as RAM, Storage, processors, and Network Interfaces, then also User profiles and passwords were set up  afterwards.
+I would settle into using the VirtualBox Platform for this lab, where the two VMs  were virtualized and allocated operational resources such as RAM, Storage, processors, and Network Interfaces, then also User profiles and passwords were set up  afterwards.

 ### Ensuring Internal Virtual Networking between VMs